redbeardster/kvs/README.md

 kvs
 ===

-distributed key-value storage with automatic recompilation Feel free to use, reuse and abuse this
+Distributed key-value storage with automatic recompilation.
+Feel free to use, reuse and abuse this.